 We have been studying Pentecost, otherwise known as Shavuot or the Feast of Weeks, as one of God’s appointed times (mo’ed).
-Shavuot is considered the day on which Judaism was born (the Age of Law).
+Pentecost (Shavuot, the feast of weeks) is considered the day on which Judaism was born (the Age of Law).
 Pentecost is considered the day on which the Church was born (the Age of Grace).
 In this way, Pentecost has already marked the beginning and ending of several dispensations.

-Will a future Pentecost mark another dispensation change?
+Will a future Pentecost mark another dispensation change, or “birthday”?

-This is the main question I am setting out to answer with this study series, and for that we need to review what dispensations are.
+This is the main question I am examining with this study series.
+Before we continue, we need to review a little bit about dispensations.

 Some say that dispensationalism is a relatively modern system of theology first proposed by John Nelson Darby in the mid-1800s.
 But evidence that the early church believed in the principles of dispensationalism can be found in the 2nd Century writings of Justin Martyr and Irenaeus.
 Justin Martyr saw four distinct periods (dispensations) and gave them the names of the principle players, Adam to Abraham; Abraham to Moses; Moses to Christ; and Christ to Eternity.
 Irenaeus also saw four periods, from the Creation to the Flood, from the Flood to the Law, from the Law to the Gospel, and from the Gospel to Eternity.

 More recently most scholars have settled on seven dispensations.
 Each one has begun with an agreement between God and man that man has subsequently broken, causing the agreement to fail and requiring a judgment.
-Here are the seven dispensations in chronological order.
+Source

-1) Innocence: Between the Creation and the Fall of Man in the Garden
+- Innocence: Between Creation and the Fall of Man

-6) Grace: From Pentecost to the Rapture—the Church Age
+- Grace: From Pentecost to the Resurrection/Rapture Event

-We will examine Dispensational Theology in more depth another time, but for today let’s examine how the Feast of Pentecost fits in to a discussion of Dispensations.
-The only two dispensations connected to Pentecost are Law and Grace (Church Age).
+We will examine Dispensational Theology in more depth another time, but for today let’s examine how the Feast of Pentecost fits into a discussion of Dispensations.
+The two dispensations connected to Pentecost are Law and Grace.

 Shavuot – The Dispensation of Law Begins